Projected Gromov-Witten varieties in cominuscule spaces: The quantum equals classical theorem

 For $u, v \in W^P$ we define a Richardson variety in $Z_d$ by

 Since both maps $\pi$ and $\phi$ are surjective, it follows from the definitions that the projected Gromov-Witten variety for $u$ and $v$ is given by

 In particular, the projected Gromov-Witten variety $\Gamma_d(X_u,X^v)$ is also a projected Richardson variety.
-This proves Theorem~\ref{thm:main}(a).
-We pause here to give a direct proof of Corollary~\ref{cor:pgw_class} from Theorem~\ref{thm:qclas}, without invoking Theorem~\ref{thm:main}(b).
+This proves \Theorem{main}(a).
+We pause here to give a direct proof of \Corollary{pgw_class} from \Theorem{qclas}, without invoking \Theorem{main}(b).